ALL Metrics

 A cytokine storm is a condition of uncontrolled systemic hyperinflammation caused by excess cytokines, leading to multiorgan failure.1 Cytokine storms may occur for many reasons, including malignancy, rheumatoid arthritis, and sepsis.
 Recently, cytokine storms were found to be related to mortality and morbidity in many cases of coronavirus disease 2019 (COVID-19).2 Since coronavirus disease is characterized by hyperinflammation and an excessive immune response, the need to develop anti-cytokine drugs has increased.3 Lipopolysaccharide (LPS), a component of the outer membrane of gram-negative bacteria, signals toll-like receptor 4 (TLR 4) to activate macrophages, which stimulates several intracellular signaling pathways, including those for nuclear transcription factor kappa-B (NF-B) and mitogen-activated protein kinases (MAPKs).
 Interleukin IL-6, IL-1, and tumor necrosis factor (TNF-α) are proinflammatory cytokines activated macrophages release.4

 Quercetin is a bioflavonoid widely distributed in apples, berries, grapes, and onions.
-Quercetin was reported in previous studies as having a wide range of biological actions, such as anti-inflammatory properties due to the inhibition of inflammation-related enzymes, cyclooxygenase (COX), and lipoxygenase (LOX).7 RAW 264.7, a standard monocyte/macrophage cell line, is mainly used to study the anti-inflammatory activity of plant-derived extracts and their active constituents by evaluating the reduction in the production of inflammatory mediators, cytokines, and chemokines in LPS-stimulated RAW 264.7 cells (RAW 264.7 a macrophage cell line that was established from a tumor in a male mouse induced with the Abelson murine leukemia virus).8
+Quercetin reported in previous studies to have a wide range of biological actions, including anti-inflammatory properties due to the inhibition of inflammation-related enzymes, cyclooxygenase (COX), and lipoxygenase (LOX).7 RAW 264.7, a standard monocyte/macrophage cell line, is mainly used to study the anti-inflammatory activity of plant-derived extracts and their active constituents by evaluating the reduction in the production of inflammatory mediators, cytokines, and chemokines in LPS-stimulated RAW 264.7 cells (RAW 264.7 a macrophage cell line that was established from a tumor in a male mouse induced with the Abelson murine leukemia virus).8

 Peroxisome proliferator-activated receptor γ (PPAR-γ) is a nuclear hormone receptor and a ligand-activated transcription factor family member.
-Increasing evidence indicates promising anti-inflammatory properties of cancer cells exerted by activating PPARγ by synthetic ligands.9
+Increasing evidence indicates promising anti-inflammatory properties of cancer cells exerted by activating PPAR-γ with synthetic ligands.9

 Drug combinations have been previously used as a new approach for treating many diseases.
-Their beneficial effects appear to be enhancing pharmacological activity and minimizing the dose to avoid any unwanted side effects of drugs without compromising their efficacy.11 Furthermore, previous literature mentioned that both fraxin and quercetin possess some antioxidant and anti-inflammatory activity in different disease models.
-In this research, we aim to investigate fraxin and quercetin anti-cytokine storm effects through suppression of the production of proinflammatory cytokines from the LPS-induced murine macrophage RAW 264.7 cell line, the possible mechanism underlying it, through changes in expression of TLR4 and PPAR-γ signaling pathways, and if there is a potential synergy between them when combined using isobolographic analysis, based on the median effect principle.12
+Their beneficial effects appear to be enhancing pharmacological activity and minimizing the dose to avoid any unwanted side effects of drugs without compromising their efficacy.13 Furthermore, previous literature mentioned that both fraxin and quercetin possess some antioxidant and anti-inflammatory activity in different disease models.
+This research was designed to investigate the cytokine release inhibitory activity of fraxin and quercetin from the LPS-induced murine macrophage RAW 264.7 cell line, the possible mechanism underlying it, through changes in expression of TLR4 and PPAR-γ signaling pathways, and whether exhibiting a potential synergy as combination using iso-bolographic analysis, based on the median effect principle.14

 Methods

+This study was designed to evaluate the cytotoxicity, anti-inflammatory activity, and molecular effects of fraxin, quercetin, and their combination (FQ) in LPS-stimulated RAW 264.7 macrophages, with dexamethasone used as a positive control, as illustrated in Figure 1.
 The investigations followed the guidelines established by the Ethics Committee of Al-Nahrain University, College of Medicine (approval number Nah.
-Co).
-Pha.12 on 27 June 2022.
+Co.
+Pha.12 on 27 June 2022).

 Chemicals and reagents